 When you trek to an altitude higher than 3000 meters, please be careful of acute mountain sickness (AMS).
-It is real and does not neglect the symptoms.
+It is natural and does not neglect the symptoms.
 No matter how fit or young you are, it will eventually hit you on the trails.
 I had no appetite for almost seven days, could not sleep properly, and the headache was severe.
 During my trek, I depended on chocolate bars and warm water.
-My condition was so bad; I almost got heli-evacuated back to Lukla by my guide.
+My condition was so bad; that I almost got heli-evacuated back to Lukla by my guide.
 But in the end, I finally made it to EBC by curing the AMS.

 Tips: To be on the safe side from AMS, you can take Diamox pills before you start the trek.
 It will prevent you from any altitude sickness and has no side effects.

 Apart from that, carry other prescribed medicines in the first aid box.
 Here is the list of most probable medications which we brought for the EBC trek: